-Value Derived from the Experience: I'm glad I was able to participate in the Iacocca Internship Program as I gained tons of valuable experience.
+I'm glad I was able to participate in the lacocca Internship Program as I gained tons of valuable experience.
 I was able to develop both professional and laboratory skills through this role as a lab intern.
 I had the opportunity to work on my critical thinking, problem solving, and communication skills.
 I also immersed myself in French culture.
 Others at the lab taught us some French slang and would recommend where to eat the best food.
-I tried a lot new foods and saw many historical sites.
+I tried a lot of new foods and saw many historical sites.
 It broadened my perspective and made me a more independent person.

-Alexis Guzman
+Name: Alexis Guzman